Louisiana Side by Side Bill of Sale — Free Template

 Is a side by side bill of sale legally binding in Louisiana?

 A properly signed Louisiana side by side bill of sale is a legally binding contract of sale under UCC Article 2 and Louisiana motor vehicle transfer law.
-It documents the agreed purchase price, the parties involved, and the date of transfer.
-Both buyer and seller should retain a signed original.
+As of 2026, it must document the agreed purchase price, the full legal names and addresses of both parties, the vehicle identifier (VIN), the sale date, and both signatures.
+Both buyer and seller should retain a signed original for at least five years.

 Do I need a bill of sale to register a side by side I bought privately in Louisiana?

-Louisiana DMV requires proof of ownership to register a side by side.
+As of 2026, Louisiana DMV requires proof of ownership to register a side by side.
 For a private purchase, this typically means a signed title transfer plus a bill of sale showing the purchase price (for sales tax calculation).
 Even if the Louisiana DMV does not explicitly require a bill of sale, presenting one speeds up the process and avoids disputes about the sale price or transfer date.
+The bill of sale is also the primary document used to calculate use tax owed at registration.
 Louisiana DMV registration requirements →

 Sold a motorcycle in Louisiana — worked fine, covered all the basics for a private sale.